-Aiming to make Leeds the swift capital of the UK
+Help us to make Leeds the swift capital of the UK

 For many of us, the aerial screaming display of the swift once represented the sound of late summer in our towns and cities.
 Sadly, this sound is heard no more in many of our urban areas and swifts have now been placed on the Red List of the Birds of Conservation Concern in the UK.
 Swift numbers have fallen by nearly 40% in the last 20 years.
 They need our help urgently.

 Leeds Swifts is part of a UK-wide network of swift volunteers promoting the plight and conservation of these amazing aerial specialists.
 We can provide help and advice to anyone who is thinking about